GEM-benchmark/NL-Augmenter/docs/keywords.md

   `low-coverage` | The transformation might not return an output for all types of inputs but only a handful of inputs `high-generations` | The transformation generates a lot of (possibly diverse) outputs for a single input (eg beam search or substitutions with large number of alternate choices)
   `low-generations` | The transformation generates few outputs for a single input (substitution with lesser number of alternate choices)
-**The text-specific modality being addressed (if applicable)** |
-  `visual` | The outputs are visually similar to the inputs (eg. Leet letters) `aural` | The outputs sound similar to the inputs (eg. homophones) `written` | The transformation makes font changes, or changes which would look different in different written formats **The skills required to differentiate between the input and the output of the transformation (if applicable)** |
+**The skills required to differentiate between the input and the output of the transformation (if applicable)** |
-  `causal-reasoning` | ability to reason about cause and effect `visual-reasoning` | ability to reason by the appearance of the text `social-reasoning` | ability to understand and reason about human social interactions `figurative-language` | ability to understand figures of speech `world-knowledge` | ability to understand world knowledge
+  `causal-reasoning` | ability to reason about cause and effect `social-reasoning` | ability to understand and reason about human social interactions `figurative-language` | ability to understand figures of speech `world-knowledge` | ability to understand world knowledge